Updated 19 May 2018

 Canada: See also Old Fulton New York Postcards under USA below.

 New Zealand: Papers Past.
 (Free).
-More than 3 million pages of digitised New Zealand newspapers and periodicals covering the years 1839 to 1948.
+Millions of pages of digitised New Zealand newspapers and periodicals covering the years 1839 to 1948.
 The collection is still being added to.

 Singapore: NewspaperSG.
 (Free) A digital archive of newspapers published in Singapore and Malaya between 1831 and 2009.

 USA: Old Fulton New York Postcards.
 (Free) A unique site in that it is maintained by an individual rather than a Government department, company or organisation.
-Over 30 million newspaper pages from Canadian and USA newspapers are available.
+Over 43 million newspaper pages from Canadian and USA newspapers are available.
 Search and filtering options appear to have been improved since the last time I looked, but are still rather limited and can make the site challenging to use.
 (Arranging results by date, for example, arranges them in order of their addition to the site rather than by the date of the newspaper.)

-Worldwide: Newspapers.com. ($) Over 111 million pages from 3,600 newspapers spanning the 1700s to the 2000s make this quite an impressive resource.
+Worldwide: Newspapers.com. ($) Over 379 million pages from 7,600 newspapers spanning the 1700s to the 2000s make this quite an impressive resource.
 The newspapers are primarily American, but there are titles from Australia, Canada, Ireland, Panama and the UK (pages from the above-mentioned 19th Century British Newspapers seem to have added recently).
 A nice feature is that users can ‘clip’ articles and share them – I have used this to create a collection of Atcherley newspaper clippings.

 Worldwide: Google newspapers.
 (Free) Sadly, this is a newspaper collection which has diminished rather than grown like so many others.
 The content is primarily from the USA and Canada, but with some content from other countries (particularly Australia).
 Make the most of it while it’s there – Google has a habit of pulling the plug on services beyond its core web search product.

 Note: An excellent website for keeping up with developments in the world of digitised online newspapers is Kenneth Marks’ The Ancestor Hunt.
 Kenneth has provided some useful lessons and links relating to searching online newspapers on this page of his site.